-The Power of a Good Product Demo Video
+The Power of an Effective Product Demo Video

-No Matter What Product or Service You're Pitching, Product Demo Videos Are the Best Way to Close the Sale.
+No Matter What Product or Service You're Pitching, a Product Demo Video Is the Best Way to Close the Sale.

-Product demo videos are one of the most effective tools for persuading customers and closing a sale.
+A product demo video is one of the most effective tools for persuading customers and closing a sale.
 Of course, that isn’t surprising—product demonstrations have been around for many, many years.

 Long before YouTube and product demo videos were a thing, silver-tongued pitchmen were gathering crowds and performing live product demonstrations.
 For example, the traveling medicine shows of the Old West.
 Or the door-to-door vacuum cleaner salesmen of the 1950s.